rachelruijiayang/robotics-teaching-kit-with-jet/docs/module2/lab2_sense_and_avoid/lab2_sense_and_avoid.md

 ### Task: Turning

-Add another `else if` conditional inside `sonarCallback` that checks whether the state is REVERSE and the object is more than OBJECT_DIST_SAFE.
+Add another `else if` conditional inside `sonarCallback` that checks whether the state is REVERSE, the object is more than OBJECT_DIST_SAFE, and the left_count has registered more than ticks than REVERSE_DURATION since the robot began moving backwards.
 Inside this conditional, print "TURN" and set the state of the robot to turn.
-Publish a message that sets the angular.z velocity to ANGULAR_SPEED and the linear.x velocity to 0.
-Also, reset the left_count and right_count variables to zero because we will use them to track how far we have turned.
+Set the angular.z velocity to -ANGULAR_SPEED and the linear.x velocity to LINEAR_SPEED/2.
+Also, reset the last_count variable to left_count because we will use them to track how far we have turned.

 ### Task: Forward Again

-Add a final `else if` conditional inside `sonarCallback` that is executed when the state is TURN and the left_count is greater than TURN_COUNT.
+Add a final `else if` conditional inside `sonarCallback` that is executed when the state is TURN and the left_count is greater than `last_count + TURN_COUNT`.
 When this occurs, the robot should print "FORWARD", change its state to FORWARD, and begin moving forward again.

 Now modify the conditional that changes the state to REVERSE by setting the linear.x value to -LINEAR_SPEED.
 Feel free to modify the TURN_COUNT constant to obtain an appropriate turn angle.
 Demonstrate successful operation of your robot by launching this node and holding a folder or piece of cardboard in front of the robot to see it reverse, turn, and continue forward again.

+## Challenge:
+Add callbacks for the other two sonar sensors and make the robot turn away from objects that are detected on the sides of the robot.